pyropotato/Gamepad_teleop_ROS/README.md

 3. Source the setup.bash file
 4. User 'rosrun' to run the program
 5. Remember to set the '/joy_node/dev' parameter to '/dev/input/jsX' (X--> depends on your device)
+6. Use 'rostopic echo' to view the joy node's output and find the array number(position) of the required buttons and change it in the script.

 # Requirements:

 ROS joy package should be running

 The node subscribes to the joy node.
 Install and run it first.

+# Working
+1. D-Pad is used to increase/decrease the maximum linear/angular speed.
+2. Thumb sicks are used to control direction.